-For a closer look at some of the documents mentioned in the tour, continue with this exhibit, which features a collection of items from Trinity's archives that highlight the little-known religious life and connections of this founding father.
+For a closer look at some of the documents mentioned in the tour, continue with this digital exhibit, which features a collection of items from Trinity's archives that highlight the little-known religious life and connections of this founding father.

 Five of Hamilton's children were baptized at Trinity between 1788 and 1800.
 Notably, several of them were non-infants, suggesting perhaps that this was a period of heightened religious involvement or interest for the Hamiltons.